 Ready to make this white chocolate mousse?
 The full recipe is below!

 - 12 oz firm tofu

 - 6 oz dairy free white chocolate chips

 For the Raspberry Sauce

-- 1 TBS pure maple syrup or raw honey, optional
+- 1 tbsp pure maple syrup or raw honey (optional)

 - Place the white chocolate chips in a medium sized glass bowl and heat in the microwave until melted, stirring frequently so they don’t burn.